What we do

 Through ETL Makes we are able to offer a bespoke service to customers who wish to commission our carpentry and building skills.

-Our workshops in both Leith and Portobello are valuable community hubs, providing meeting points for everyone who wants to share skills, exchange knowledge, and learn in a supportive and friendly environment.
+Our workshops in both Custom Lane and Portobello are valuable community hubs, providing meeting points for everyone who wants to share skills, exchange knowledge, and learn in a supportive and friendly environment.

 Our goal is for the Edinburgh Tool Library to be at the forefront of the sharing revolution.